Exclusive: Tab investigation finds Hall Wardens look set to be axed in major halls review

 The changes would end a tradition of live in pastoral staff that dates back to the founding of the University, with one Warden informing The Tab they had already begun looking for new accommodation for the 2018-19 academic year.

-The controversies surround the review
+The controversies surrounding the review

 The benchmarking process by which Bristol University was compared to accommodation at other universities has itself has come under attack.
 Having seen the benchmarking figures, one Senior Resident claimed: “The metrics that they have used to measure the quality of the pastoral system seem arbitrary and unscientific”.
 The SR in question noted how Bristol has one of the lowest dropout rates in the country, with the high retention rate from first to second year being traditionally attributed in part to the pastoral care given within halls.